RozaliaSolecka/MACD/README.md

 # MACD stock index
-> The application was prepared for the subject Numerical Methods.
+> The program was prepared for the subject Numerical Methods.
 ## Table of contents
 * [About The Project](#about-the-project)
 * [Technologies](#technologies)